 - Branded content: take a PR approach and create informative videos in line with native advertising rather than actual ads.
 Then, pitch these to publications in your industry to illustrate your authority and boost your brand.

-It’s clear that video—now essential to any online strategy—will continue to gain relevance in a post-pandemic marketplace.
+It’s clear that video—now essential to any online strategy—will maintain its relevance in a post-pandemic marketplace.

 Today, consumers are more reliant on digital platforms and more open to digital offerings, too.
 Marketers expect this to be a permanent shift.